Godinhoweverson/dbz-eiche-ecommerce/README.md

 #### Email Marketing:
 - Our newsletter serves as a direct line of communication with our customers.
 We use email marketing to share updates on new arrivals, exclusive promotions, and special events, nurturing customer loyalty and driving sales.

-A signup form for a newsletter was added using Inuit Mailchimp to the site where the user can sign up for a newsletter to receive offers.
+A signup form for a newsletter was added using Inuit [Main Chimp](https://mailchimp.com/) to the site where the user can sign up for a newsletter to receive offers.

 ![NEWSLETTER](/media/readme/newsletter/newsletter.jpg)